yayoc/react-textfield/README.md

 ## Live Playground

-For examples of the datepicker in action, go to http://blog.yayoc.com/react-textfield.
+For examples of the react-textfield in action, go to http://blog.yayoc.com/react-textfield.

 OR